wjk5117/METRO/README.md

 a [PCAN-USB adapter](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1) to connect to the vehicle and the official software [PCAN-View](https://www.peak-system.com/PCAN-View.242.0.html?&L=1) are required.

 # Run a Quick Demo
 You can find a quick demo in the `/Quick_Demo` directory that does not require a connection to the vehicle's CAN network.
-For more information, please refer to the accompanying [README](./Quick_Demo/README.md) file.
+For more information, please refer to the related [README](./Quick_Demo/README.md) file.

 # Citing METRO
 If you use METRO in your research or wish to refer to the baseline results, please use the provided BibTeX entry below.